 Finally, add an export of the component in the Admin project's entry.tsx file to make it available to Xperience.

-export * from "./AddressListDataTypeFormComponent";
+export * from "./components/AddressListDataTypeFormComponent";

 Custom resource names